Taking the Trail Less Traveled

 By Jason Tarr

 On your next visit to the Blue Ridge Mountains, take the trails less traveled!
 While certain trails seem to get all the love, there are other exciting trails (often starting in the same area) that are overlooked.
-Set your trip apart by exploring these hiking gems that are hidden in plain sight.
+Set your trip apart by exploring these hiking gems hidden in plain sight.
 And, by exploring these lesser-traveled trails, you'll be helping to support Leave No Trace by taking some pressure off of the fragile ecosystems at popular hiking spots.

 Consider this your guide to "if not here, then there."
-If you show up to a full parking area or see many other hikers on a trail, then check out these alternatives to the "big name" hikes.
+If you show up to a full parking area or see many other hikers on a trail, then check out these alternatives to the big name hikes.

 If not Craggy Gardens, then Big Butt Trail or Douglas Falls

-Just five miles north of Craggy Gardens, start your hike on the Big Butt Trail from the Walker Knob Overlook on the Blue Ridge Parkway.
+Just five miles north of Craggy Gardens, start your hike on the Big Butt Trail from Walker Knob Overlook on the Blue Ridge Parkway.
 This is a much-less trafficked trail perfect for those looking for more solitude.
 Hike through a dense, lush forest before reaching a rock outcropping with a view of Mount Mitchell, the highest peak east of the Mississippi River.
 Or, take the Mountains-to-Sea Trail from Walker Knob in either direction and hike as much or as little as you like through the forest.

 From the Craggy Gardens visitor center, hike away from the crowd to a 60-foot waterfall in the Big Ivy area of Pisgah National Forest.
-It’s a difficult hike to Douglas Falls that is best for experienced hikers, but for those up for the challenge, you’ll be handsomely rewarded with a peaceful forest adventure.
+It’s a difficult hike to Douglas Falls that is best for experienced hikers, but for those up for the challenge, you’ll be rewarded with a peaceful forest adventure.